Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Structural GMVAR model

 The B-matrix $B_t$ should therefore be chosen so that the structural shocks are orthogonal regardless of which regime they come from.
 We will next discuss the properties of any such B-matrix that solves the diagonalization problem.
 Then, we present a locally unique solution under a constant normalization of the structural error's conditional variance.
 After that, in the following two subsections, we will discuss global identification of the shocks, allowing also only partial identification of the model.

+Specifically, we show that our model readily identifies the B-matrix up to ordering of its columns and changing all signs in a column, but it is not revealed which column of the B-matrix is related to which shock.
+The identification follows from the assumption $e_t=B_t^{-1}u_t$, which (as we show in this section) implies that for each shock the relative magnitudes of the impact responses of the variables stay constant over time.\footnote{See \citet[Chapter~14]{Kilian+Lutkepohl:2017} for a discussion on identification by heteroskedasticity in a linear VAR model.} This is different to the conventional SVAR setup, where the identification of the B-matrix requires further constraints to be imposed on model.
+Conventionally, the shocks are often identified, for instance, by placing economically motivated zero constraints on the impact or the long-run effects of the shocks \citep[e.g.,][Chapters~8 and 10]{Kilian+Lutkepohl:2017}.
+Sign constraints, in turn, are commonly used to obtain a set identification with less restrictive or economically more plausible constraints \citep[e.g.,][Chapter~13]{Kilian+Lutkepohl:2017}.

+In Section~\ref{sec:identshocks}, also we make use of zero and sign constraints, but we do it in order to formally label the already locally identified columns of the B-matrix by the shocks of interest.
+The required conditions are, nevertheless, flexible, and allow for using sign constraints alone or together with zero constraints.
+Some of the constraints are also testable, as they are overidentifying.
+Section~\ref{sec:partial_ident} additionally takes advantage of zero constraints to identify the shock of interest when the condition for identification through conditional heteroskedasticity fails.

-It turns out that any invertible B-matrix that simultaneously diagonalizes the covariance matrices has linearly independent eigenvectors of the matrix $\Omega_m\Omega_1^{-1}$ as its columns.
+It turns out that any invertible B-matrix that simultaneously diagonalizes the covariance matrices $\Omega_1,...,\Omega_M$, i.e., produces a diagonal conditional covariance matrix (\ref{eq:condcovmat}) of the structural error, has linearly independent eigenvectors of the matrix $\Omega_m\Omega_1^{-1}$ as its columns.
 If $M > 2$, the matrices $\Omega_m\Omega_1^{-1}$, $m=2,...,M$, thus need to share the common eigenvectors in $B_t$, which restricts the parameter space for the covariance matrices.
 In that case, the existence of such B-matrix can be tested with a likelihood ratio test, for example.
 Denoting the eigenvalues of $\Omega_m\Omega_1^{-1}$ as $\lambda_{mi}$, the B-matrix is also unique up to scalar multiples and ordering of its columns if none of the pairs of $\lambda_{mi}$, $i=1,...,d$, is identical for all $m=2,...,M$.
 These results are formalized in the following assumption and lemma.

 \begin{assumption} Consider $M$ positive definite $(d\times d)$ covariance matrices $\Omega_m$, $m = 1,...,M$, and denote the strictly positive eigenvalues of the matrices $\Omega_m\Omega_1^{-1}$ as $\lambda_{mi}$, $i=1,...,d$, $m=2,...,M$.
 Suppose that for all $i\neq j\in\lbrace 1,...,d\rbrace$, there exists an $m\in\lbrace 2,...,M\rbrace$ such that $\lambda_{mi}\neq\lambda_{mj}$. \end{assumption}